people sorting through trash for recycling

 Flexible Plastic Fund

 At Nestlé, we are a founding member of the UK Flexible Plastic Fund which has run collection, sorting and recycling trials for flexible plastic in Local Authorities.
-A final report on recommendations for best practice to collect, sort and recycle flexible materials will be published in 2025.
 Nestlé is committed to supporting activities that advocate for the improvement of flexible plastics recycling facilities, including extending this to the food service sector.

 Here’s What We Know About Flexible Plastics and Recycling in The Foodservice Sector